Global aspects of $3$-form gauge theory: implications for axion-Yang-Mills systems: Introduction

 In the second part of the paper, we apply this formalism to $SU(N)$ Yang-Mills theory endowed with a single massless Dirac fermion in a representation ${\cal R}$ coupled to a neutral complex scalar field.
 In the UV, this theory exhibits both a $\mathbb Z_{2T_{\cal R}}^{\chi(0)}$ $0$-form chiral and $\mathbb Z_{m}^{(1)}$ $1$-form center symmetries, with a possible mixed anomaly between the two symmetries.
 Here, $T_{\cal R}$ is the Dynkin index of ${\cal R}$ and $m=\mbox{gcd}(N,n)$, where $n$ is the $N$-ality of ${\cal R}$.
-This non-vanishing mixed anomaly, when matched below the strong-coupling scale, necessitates the introduction of $c_3$.
+When matched below the strong-coupling scale, this non-vanishing mixed anomaly necessitates introducing a dynamical $c_3$.
 We summarize the idea here, with details provided in the main body of the paper.